lavrov/home-cluster/README.md

 ## Deploy workloads

-Nix Shell is provided to facilitate deployment of workloads.
+Nix Shell is provided to facilitate deployment of workloads:

+    nix develop

 The following tools are available in the shell:
    - `kubectl`
    - `kustomize`
    - [sops](https://github.com/mozilla/sops)